How to Help Someone with Severe Depression

 Depression is a serious mental illness that can be debilitating for the individual suffering from it.
-It causes feelings of sadness, hopelessness, worthlessness, anxiety, or anger.
-Depression also impacts someone’s ability to sleep or concentrate which can lead to other physical health problems like chronic pain or fatigue.
+It causes sadness, hopelessness, worthlessness, anxiety, or anger.
+Depression also impacts someone’s ability to sleep or concentrate, leading to other physical health problems like chronic pain or fatigue.

 It is not easy to live with someone who has depression, but there are ways you can help your loved ones.

 In this article, you will learn how to help someone with severe depression.